What We Do

 Is my donation tax-deductible?

 Yes!
 The Arlington Libraries Foundation is a 501(c)(3) organization registered with the IRS and the State of Massachusetts.
-Contributions are tax-deductible.
+Contributions are tax-deductible to the fullest extent allowed by law.
+Tax ID number 20-4090359.

 How does the Foundation differ from Friends groups?